Documentation Index

 Step 7.3 - Calibrate model to environment difficulty

 Before committing to a full training run, verify the base model finds the task challenging but not impossible.
 A model that starts too high has nothing to learn; one that starts too low can’t generate useful gradient signal.
 Target starting reward is around 0.15 to 0.35.
-Do a short 10-step run first and read the reward curve.
-It plots mean reward per step across all rollouts in the batch.
-If starting reward is outside that range, adjust difficulty or model size before launching the full run.

 # Quick calibration: 10 steps to measure starting reward

-prime rl run config.toml \
+prime train run config.toml \

 --env-var OPENAI_API_KEY=sk-... \